California FHA Loans, Qualifying, Information About

 With California FHA Loans, the down payment can be as low as 3.5%.This is what makes it possible for people who do not qualify for conventional mortgages and those with a lower income or lower credit score to own a home.
 Most of the mortgages in the market have strict borrowing requirements and require a high down payment.

 The responsibility of FHA is insurance of the loan issued by private lenders.
 FHA will back the loan financially in cases where the borrower does not honor the terms of the loan or when they default.
 For a lender to offer an California FHA-insured loan, they have to be approved by the FHA.

 FHA Loan Vs. Conventional Mortgage in California

-FHA loans have competitive interest rates, lower closing costs, and a lower down payment when compared to conventional loans.
+California FHA Loans have competitive interest rates, lower closing costs, and a lower down payment when compared to conventional loans.
 Another benefit is that a financial gift from a charitable organization, employer or family member can be considered as 100% of the down payment.

-Though FHA loans have advantages over conventional mortgages, they also have drawbacks.
+Though California FHA Loans have advantages over conventional mortgages, they also have drawbacks.
 For instance, in a conventional loan, the mortgage insurance fee may be canceled once you have reached a certain percentage of the homes equity.
 For FHA loan the insurance fee sticks the entire life of your loan.